SkamaAFilliy/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Write a script that changes the owner to vincent and the group owner to st
+Write a script that changes the owner and the group owner of _hello to vincent and staff respectively

-aff for all the files and directories in the working directory.